theofn/coursera_public/introduction.md

-The aim of this project is to characterize areas on a map using the Foursquare data, according to their vicinity to various venue categories, such as, childcare, sports, shops, entairtainment, healthcare, etc. The areas should be characterized by an effective radius, such that one can reach the venues on foot within a reasonable amount of time, e.g. no more than 15-20 minutes.
-To this end, a general grid approach will be used and will be applied in particular for the Darmstadt area in Germany.
+The aim of this project is to characterize areas on a map using the Foursquare data, according to their vicinity to various venue categories, such as, childcare, sports, shops, entairtainment, healthcare, etc. The areas should be characterized by an effective radius, such that one can reach the venues within a reasonable amount of time, e.g. no more than 15-20 minutes on foot.
+To this end, a grid approach will be used and will be applied in particular for the Darmstadt area in Germany (which is well-known to the author of this document).

 ## Target audience